andresgbecerra/co-induction-anguar/Interview/Angular.md

      - ngAfterViewInit - after component's view(s) are initialized
      - ngAfterViewChecked - after every check of a component's view(s)
      - ngOnDestroy - just before the component is destroyed

+- ***Router***
+  - A service that provides navigation among views and URL manipulation capabilities.
+  - Router.events provides events as observables.
+  - You can use the filter() operator from RxJS to look for events of interest, and subscribe to them in order to make decisions based on the sequence of events in the navigation process.

+- **Router outlet**
+  - The RouterOutlet is a directive from the router library that is used like a component.
+  - It acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.

 - **Accessing Other Components**
    - The **@ViewChild** and **@ViewChildren** decorators provide access to the instantiated class of child components, allowing you to interact with non-private fields programmatically.